Omar al-Hassi

-Omar al-Hassi (عمر الحاسي) (born March 30, 1959 in Benghazi, Libya) is a professor of political science at University of Benghazi in Libyan politician.
+Omar al-Hassi (عمر الحاسي) (30 March 1949) is a professor of political science at University of Benghazi and is a Libyan politician.
 He was the prime minister of the General National Congress-led National Salvation Government in Tripoli.

 Biography

-He is professor of strategic planning at University of Benghazi and president of The Middle East and Mediterranean Peace Research Institute.
+Omar al-Hassi was born in 1959.
+He is a member of the Hassa tribe (قبيلة الحاسة), a powerful tribe in Eastern Libya.
+He is professor of strategic planning at the University of Benghazi and president of The Middle East and Mediterranean Peace Research Institute.

 Omar al-Hassi founded The International Action Group for Peace in Libya with Dr. Mahmoud Refaat on May 12, 2018.

 Al-Hassi was the runner-up on April 29, 2014, in the first round of the Libyan parliament's disputed voting for prime minister.
 The proceedings were later declared illegal by the Supreme Court.
 He was set to run against Ahmed Maiteeq when gunmen stormed the parliament to prevent a second round vote from taking place on April 29.
-He served as Prime Minister of the western National Salvation Government from September 6, 2014 to March 31, 2015.
+He served as Prime Minister of the western National Salvation Government from September 6, 2014, to March 31, 2015.